boiledpotatoe/boiledpotatoe/README.md

 ## 🚀 About Me

-I'm an aspiring **Full Stack Software Engineer** passionate about building responsive, user-friendly, scalable AI applications.
+I'm an aspiring **Full Stack Software Engineer** passionate about building responsive, user-friendly, and scalable AI applications.
 With experience in **React**, **Node.js**, **Next.js**, and other modern web technologies, I'm excited to contribute to projects that combine creativity with functionality.

 - 🌱 **Currently Learning**: Advanced techniques in full-stack development, REST APIs, and UI/UX design.
 - 🛠️ **Skills**: